Master of Science Business Information Technology

 • Theresa Steinbach

-Dr. Steinbach is an associate dean at CDM and an associate professor in the School of Computing.
+Dr. Steinbach is an associate professor in the School of Computing.
 Her research areas include computer science education, informal learning, makerspaces and computational thinking, and entrepreneurship.
 She teaches in the areas of database design for information systems, analysis and design, project management, and entrepreneurship.

 • Alyssa Westring